How to get paid what you're worth

 Do market research

-- Explore the pay information for relevant jobs in our jobs database
+- explore the pay information for jobs using our jobs database

 During the interview